sandesh86/assignments/README.md

 1. Copy repository URL and use this to import this project in eclipse.
 2. Chose 'main' branch
 3. Import notification project as Maven project in eclipse
+4. Service is developed in Java 1.8 version.
-4. Update maven project to resolve all the dependencies
+5. Update maven project to resolve all the dependencies
-5. Run NotificationApplication.java as Java Application, it will launch Spring Boot application in embbeded tomcat server
+6. Run NotificationApplication.java as Java Application, it will launch Spring Boot application in embbeded tomcat server

 Steps to Test the application